Step-By-Step Guide to Canning Jams and Jellies

 7. Wipe the Rims

 Use a damp cloth to carefully clean the rim of each jar.
-Residue left on the jar rim can interfere with proper sealing when canning jam and jelly.
+Residue left on the jar rim can interfere with proper sealing when preserving jam and jelly.

 jars full of jelly ready for canning